ariebovenberg/whenever/docs/overview.rst

    `Temporal <https://tc39.es/proposal-temporal/docs/ambiguity.html>`_,
    the redesigned date and time API for JavaScript.

-In real-world timezones, local clocks are often moved backwards and forwards due to Daylight Saving Time (DST) or political decisions.
+In timezones, local clocks are often moved backwards and forwards due to Daylight Saving Time (DST) or political decisions.
 This creates two types of situations for the :class:`~whenever.ZonedDateTime` and :class:`~whenever.SystemDateTime` types: